UA-FOTS/inform/README.md

 # The INFORM toolchain

 The INFORM toolchain allows formal verification of compartmental model.
 The toolchain is the first step to a uniform framework for analyzing epidemics.
-Compartmental models are given in a graph based format, using the CMS (compartmental model specifications) fromat.
+Compartmental models are given in a graph based format, using the CMS (compartmental model specifications) format.

+Inform is has a GPLv3 license.
+All dependencies provided here have their own licenses.
+In particular, Modest is only provided in binary form.

 ## Building and running INFORM
 We strongly suggest you use the provided Docker image or follow the steps below to build your own from the sources in this repository.
 Otherwise, you can try and satisfy the following dependencies on your own.